 EU's von der Leyen says Russia is using food supplies as a weapon

+Adds outcome from EU ministers meeting, adds comment by EU agricultural policy chief

-DAVOS, Switzerland, May 24 (Reuters) - Russia is using food supplies as a weapon with global repercussions, acting the same way as it does in the energy sector, European Commission President Ursula von der Leyen said on Tuesday.
+DAVOS/BRUSSELS, May 24 (Reuters) - Russia is using food supplies as a weapon with global repercussions, acting the same way it does in the energy sector, European Commission President Ursula von der Leyen said on Tuesday.

 "In Russian-occupied Ukraine, the Kremlin's army is confiscating grain stocks and machinery (...)
 And Russian warships in the Black Sea are blockading Ukrainian ships full of wheat and sunflower seeds," von der Leyen added.